Kishwar/tensorflow/README.md

 ## VGG19-STYLE-TRANSFER FOR VIDEO (Python 3.5, Tensorflow LATEST) - Expected to be finished 30/04/2018
    - Currently working...
       * https://arxiv.org/abs/1708.04538

+   - We will use only 16 images from COCO Train2014
 ```
 python style-transfer-video-main.py --style ./imgstyle/StyleImageRain.jpg --content ./train2014/ --epochs 100 --print-iterations 500 --learning-rate 10 --chkpnt ./chkpnt/
 ```